 Note: You may get an error as shown below if your device cannot use the Trusted Platform Adapter (TPM).

 To fix this, you will have to “allow BitLocker without a compatible TPM” via the group policy.
 See this guide “how to fix your device cannot use a Trusted Platform Module: Allow BitLocker without a compatible TPM”.

 There is no dire consequence of having BitLocker without a TPM, the difference here is that the encryption key will be saved to a USB instead of being stored on the chip itself.

 Upon clicking on “Turn on BitLocker”, Bitlocker will verify if your device meets the system requirements as shown below.

 When this step is finished, click on Next to continue as shown below

-Also click on the Next to proceed.
+Also, click on Next to proceed.
 As you can see below, there is a warning suggesting that yo back up critical files and data before continuing.
-If you desire to do this, please click on the “Use File History to perform a backup”.
+If you desire to do this, please click on “Use File History to perform a backup”.
 I do not want this at the moment, so I will ignore it.

 Continue through the BitLocker Drive Encryption process by clicking on “Next” as shown below.

 Next, you will be prompted to choose how you would like to unlock your drive at startup.
 Since we do not have the TPM chip inbuilt, we will have to decide on any of the options below.
 To either use a USB flash drive or Enter a password.